Differentially Private False Discovery Rate Control: Discussion

 \section{Discussion}

 This paper has developed a privacy-preserving multiple testing procedure termed PrivateBHq for FDR control.
 On the privacy side, we propose a new notion of sensitivity tailored to $p$-values and recognize the sequential nature of the BHq (step-down) procedure so as to keep PrivateBHq efficient under the differential privacy constraint.
 Differential privacy of this whole pipeline follows from the composition nature of differential privacy.
 On the statistical side, as a major contribution of the paper, it is proved that a large class of multiple testing procedures, including the step-up, step-down, and PrivateBHq procedures, control the $\fdr_k$ only provided the joint independence of the true null test statistics.
 A novel aspect of this result lies in the absence of any assumption on the dependence between the true nulls and false nulls.
+Notably, some recent progress has been made along this direction using the the FDR-linking technique~\cite{fdrlinking}.

 Looking forward, our work raises a number of open questions.
 First, it would be interesting to take into account prior knowledge, such as the importance of hypotheses and beliefs about which are true nulls, into the design of a differentially private procedure.
-In addition, recent years have seen a flurry of exciting activities in designing multiple testing procedures that incorporate data structures, including streaming hypothesis testing \cite{javanmard2018online}, group structures \cite{barber2017p,bogomolov2017testing,liu2016new}, and linear regression \cite{bogdan2015slope,knockoff}.
-Arguably, privacy concerns arise from applying these new procedures and thus their private versions would be appreciated.
-Moreover, it is natural to wonder if the bound in Theorem \ref{thm:robustfdr} can improve by imposing some structure on the dependence between the true null and false null test statistics.
-Last, it would be interesting to consider other notions of privacy such as concentrated differential privacy \cite{dwork2016concentrated}.
+Second, it would be of interest to develop private procedures for control of other popular error rates such as the $q$-value~\cite{storey2003statistical}.
+Moreover, it is natural to wonder if the bound in Theorem~\ref{thm:robustfdr} can improve by imposing some structure on the dependence between the true null and false null test statistics.
+Third, recognizing the vital importance of \peel in our PrivateBHq, an interesting direction is to investigate alternatives to \peel, such as the oneshot approach to the problem of private top-$k$ selection~\cite{qiao2021oneshot}.
+Last, it would be interesting to consider other notions of privacy such as concentrated differential privacy and Gaussian differential privacy \cite{dwork2016concentrated,bun2016concentrated,dong2019gaussian}.